Last Updated on December 2, 2021 by Ope Quadri

 As earlier mentioned, your first step before dealing with any business that claimed to be registered is to check the authenticity of such entity on CAC database.

-Note: The fact that a company is legally registered with a government agency doesn’t totally make it scam-free, it could do so to win the trust of unsuspecting individuals.
+The fact that a company is legally registered with a government agency doesn’t totally make it scam-free, it could do so to win the trust of unsuspecting individuals.

-The good news is you can dig into some of the business transactions of such company before committing anything.
+The good news is you can dig into some of the business transactions of such a company before committing anything.

-Now that you’ve got the company’s name, company’s registration number on CAC portal next is to delegate someone to check if the address the company claim is real or not.
+Now that you’ve got the company’s name, the company’s registration number on CAC portal next is to delegate someone to check if the address the company claim is real or not.

 This is very important!